Cortina ski resort overview

-To top it off, there's some serious ski pedigree in town; holding the 1953 Winter Olympics and forever popular on the World Cup skiing circuit.
+To top it off, there's some serious ski pedigree in town; Cortina hosted the 1953 Winter Olympics and has become forever popular on the World Cup skiing circuit.
 The FIS Alpine World Championships are to be held here in 2021.
 There's more to the slopes than the jaw-droppingly-beautiful scenery.

 With around 70% of the Italian visitors to Cortina not actually setting foot/ski on the slopes, the pistes are enjoyably empty.
 You're more likely to find a queue to the wine bars than the ski lifts.
 The resort's at a decent altitude and with 95% of the slopes covered by artificial snow production, piste skiing is well groomed and pretty much guaranteed all season long.

 Cable cars flank either side of the town centre and split the resort into two main ski areas.
 There's a good mix of blue and red slopes and a smattering of more challenging runs if you're feeling adventurous.
 Skiing in the sun only interrupted by lazy mountainside lunches is the order of the day.
 There's even a dedicated slow ski area full of scenic relaxation areas so you can really let the views sink in.
 With a staggering 44 mountain huts/restaurants within the 120km you'll be spoilt for mountain munchies.
 A particular highlight (quite literally) would be up on Lagazuoi, you guessed it, awesome views and the coffee isn't bad, the runs down from here are some of the best in the area.